maldrasen/artificer/CONTRIBUTING.md

 application.
 Breaking things out into modules doesn't really buy you anything in an app like this.

 My coding style is arbitrary and capricious, and can't really be codified into anything like a code formatter.
-I format my code in whatever way appeals to me, and that includes doing annoying things like lining things up in columns.
+I format my code in whatever way appeals to me, and that includes doing annoying shit like lining things up in columns.
 And yes, I know that's bad because it breaks diffs.
 I don't care, it's easier for me to read.
 I'll break ternaries across three lines and I might not add line breaks where people might expect me to.
 Examples of bad code formatting that I will be doing:

 ```